 President, FairVote Action

-Rob Richie has directed FairVote since 1992 and FairVote Action since 1999.
-He has played a key role in advancing, winning and implementing electoral reforms at a local and state level, including ranked choice voting in more than a dozen cities, cumulative voting in Voting Rights Act cases, the National Popular Vote plan in 11 states and voter access proposals like voter preregistration and a lower voting age.
+Rob Richie has been CEO of FairVote since 1992 and of FairVote Action since 1999.
+He is the architect of congressional legislation to establish ranked choice voting and multi-member districts and has played a key role in advancing, winning and implementing electoral reforms at a local and state level, including ranked choice voting in Maine and more than a dozen cities.
 He is a frequent media source, and his writings have appeared in major national publications and ten books, including as co-author of Every Vote Equal about Electoral College reform and Whose Votes Count about fair representation voting.
+He is a graduate of Haverford College, where he serves on its Corporation.

 Katherine M. Gehl, a business leader and former CEO with experience in government, began, in the last decade, to participate actively in politics—first in traditional partisan politics.